As you build your business and begin to bring in other employees and leaders, you should consider a few key points about each candidate.

 It will be difficult to recruit well-known industry veterans until you have a track record and can meet their salary requirements.

 Bear in mind that the well-known industry veteran might not prove the best fit for your leadership team or your business if they have spent their career with a larger organization.
 Large organization skills do not always translate effectively into startups.

 During the interview process, make sure to communicate how working at your company may differ from the candidate’s current work environment.
 You want to avoid recruiting a resource that may not stay in the role once they experience your environment first-hand.
 The ”big company” candidate may also not be capable of delivering the results required without the benefit of a larger organization behind them.

-You can augment young and inexperienced management teams with one or more seasoned part-time executives, directors or advisors who can help add credibility to your startup with customers and partners.
+You can augment young and inexperienced leadership teams with one or more seasoned part-time executives, directors or advisors who can help add credibility to your startup with customers and partners.

 Many individuals and organizations provide executive-level services (CEO, COO, CIO) to early-stage businesses.
 Entrepreneurs should use similar recruiting and interview process with these organizations as with other candidates to find the best match of skills and experience for the position.
 A number of these resources are willing to work for a combination of cash compensation and equity.

 Entrepreneurs may believe that they should wait until they have raised significant capital before forming a board of directors, but in reality good guidance always proves valuable at every stage of a company’s development.